allenfantasy/famous/guides/migrating-0.2-to-0.3.md

 ### Scroller

-**`Scroller` no longer emits an `'edgetHit'` event.** Instead, it emits `'onEdge'` and `'offEdge'`. `'onEdge'` is fired when the scroller has reached an edge. `'offEdge'` is fired when the scroller was previously on an edge and has moved off of the edge.
+**`Scroller` no longer emits an `'edgeHit'` event.** Instead, it emits `'onEdge'` and `'offEdge'`. `'onEdge'` is fired when the scroller has reached an edge. `'offEdge'` is fired when the scroller was previously on an edge and has moved off of the edge.
 Both emit a data object with a `position` property.

 ### SequentialLayout